emlynoregan/newaiexp/README-summarize_transcript.md

 Next, copy the file 'setcreds template.py' to 'setcreds.py' and fill in your OpenAI API key.

-Now you can transcribe a video by running:
+Now you can summarize a transcript by running:

 Usage:
 ---
 ```
 python3 summarize_transcript.py <transcription_filename> [--outfile <output_filename>] [--prompt_header <promptheader_filename>] [--chunk_len_mins <int>] [--diagnostics]
 ```
 transcript_filename: the filename of the transcript to summarize.
-This should be a json file, as produced by transcribe_video.py
+This should be a json file, as produced by transcribe_audio.py

 prompt_header: a file containing extra instructions for text-davinci-003, inserted into summarization prompts.
 This is optional.
 You could include text like "Speaker 1 is Fred Bloggs" or "Do not include information about ads in the summary".
 The file can be multiple lines, not too long, and do include a few newlines at the end.